JakebJackson/Avalanche-Tech/README.md

 ![Deployed Application](./client/public/images/Deployed-Avalanche-Tech.png)

 ## License
-This project is licensed under the MIT.
+This project is licenced under the MIT licence.

 ## Questions / How to Contribute
 If you have any questions or concerns, please open an issue and I will do my best to get back to you.
 You can view my other work on GitHub: [Jakeb Jackson](https://github.com/JakebJackson)

 ## Credits
 Monash University Full Stack Coding Bootcamp.

 ---